MattSokol79/Python_Calculator/README.md

 # Task 4
 ## Build a basic object Orientated Calculator
-- phase 1: build a simple calculator class containing add, subtract, multiply, divide.
+- Build a simple calculator class containing add, subtract, multiply, divide.
-- phase 2: expand by creating:
+- Expand by creating:
   - Divisible by method that returns true or false dependent on the outcome

 - Work out and return the area of a triangle